matplo/pyjetty/docs/index.md

 ```

 **warning:** this was tested on Mojave (brew python3) and CENTOS-7 (with devtools-7); we will make it running for Catalina; we do not expect issues for other Linux-like OS'

+**note:** note fastjet/build.sh now takes an optional --cgal flag that enables an attempt to compile with cgal (we've encountered trouble using CGAL header only installation with cmake on MacOSX - cgal is disabled by default - try the flag and see whether the configure step is successful...)

 # using pyjetty (not a compile mode)